Platform docs

 APP_ID=$(echo "$APP" | jq -r .id)

-# 2. Mint an API key for the running service
+# 2. Mint an hdk_live_* API key for the running service

 -H "Content-Type: application/json" \

-The same PAT works against every backend that respects workspace-scoped policy — Heimdall-admin, Envoi (mailbox-api), Rally, Agora-admin.
-The bearer flows through each service's middleware, which calls /v1/introspect/workspaces/:id on the Platform API to resolve the policy server-side.
+The same workspace API key works against every backend that respects workspace-scoped policy — Auth-admin, Mail, Waitlist, Social, Trawl.
+Each service introspects the bearer against the Platform API server-side and enforces the key's bound policy.
 You don't need a separate token per service.

 Step 5